MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-security-administer-crossplat-agent.md

 Use the following steps:

-1. Modify the **omiserver.conf** file and update the new log-level.
+1. Modify the **omiserver.conf** file and update the new loglevel:
+    COPY
+    loglevel = INFO

 2. Apply this log-level while running the below command:
    ```
    $sudo /opt/omi/bin/omiconfigeditor –reconfig